-In all the colleges at Los Angeles, grade points are assigned to the respective scholarship grades as follows: for each unit of credit, the scholarship grade A is assigned 3 points; B, 2 points; C, 1 point; D, no points; E, minus 1 point; and F, minus 1 point.
-Removal of grade E or F entitles the student to as many grade points as may have been lost by the condition or failure, but no more.
-For exceptions sometimes permitted when grade E is assigned, see under Removal of Conditions and Failures, below.
+Effective July 1, 1941, grade points are assigned to the respective scholarship grades as follows: for each unit of credit, the scholarship grade A is assigned 3 points; B, 2 points; C, 1 point; D, X, and F, no points.
+Removal of grade X or F entitles the student to grade points in accordance with the regulations stated under Removal of Deficiencies, below.

-In order to qualify for the bachelor's degree in the College of Letters and Science, the College of Agriculture, the College of Business Administration, or the College of Applied Arts, the student must have obtained at least as many grade points as there are units in the total credit value of all courses undertaken by him in the University of California.† A similar regulation is in effect in the colleges on the Berkeley campus.
+In order to qualify for the degree of Associate in Arts, or for any bachelor's degree at Los Angeles,^{} the student must have obtained at least as many grade points as there are units in the total credit value of all courses undertaken by him in the University of California.[†] A similar regulation is in effect in the colleges on the Berkeley campus.

-REMOVAL OF CONDITIONS AND FAILURES
+REMOVAL OF DEFICIENCIES